Step 1 - Prepare your account for private offers

 Locate your billing account ID

 You need to provide your billing account ID to the Microsoft partner to create the private offer.
-Your billing account ID can be found in three different ways:
+You can find your billing account ID in three different ways: on the private offer eligibility report, in the Cost Management + Billing section, and, for MOSP, on the pay-as-you-go subscription properties page.
+Learn more in the following sections.

-• On the private offer eligibility report, follow the instructions to download the eligibility report.
-In the report, go to the row with the specific subscription, for example, the billing account ID in column D.
+On the private offer eligibility report, follow the instructions to download the eligibility report.
+In the report, find the row with the specific subscription and see that subscription's billing account ID.

 Note

-You will need the right permissions to access billing information on the Azure Portal.
+You need the right permissions to access billing information on the Azure portal.

-• Select Navigate -> Subscriptions in the middle of the page.
+Via Navigate > Subscriptions (in the middle of the page):

 Enable private marketplace for private offers

 If the private marketplace is enabled for the tenant associated with your private offer's billing account, make sure the private offer's plan is included in the collection.
-Alternatively, apply the Enable private products collection rule.
-For more information on managing collections in the private marketplace, refer to Govern and control using private Azure Marketplace.
+Or, apply the Enable private products collection rule.
+For more information on managing collections in the private marketplace, see Govern and control using private Azure Marketplace.

 Note